 In newer lawn irrigation systems, the valves should be installed in valve boxes set into the earth.
 Often these are easily visible.
 In small yards, there is often a single valve box located near where the irrigation pipes enter the ground from the water source.
 Larger yards may have remote valve boxes set at the start of each irrigation zone.
 Here are some tips for location below-ground valves, beginning with the easiest.

 - Begin by looking for exposed valve boxes.
 In many instances, the valves will be conveniently located in green or black plastic boxes set into the ground, with covers that can be removed to expose the valves.
 These boxes have covers that can be removed to access the valves.
 Over time, however, these boxes can get covered with grass and dirt.
 After a few years, they can virtually disappear.

 - Check your sprinkler system documentation.
 Many sprinkler system installers provide a system diagram that outlines the location of sprinkler heads and valve.

 - If the irrigation system required a permit for installation, your local permits department may still have an irrigation blueprint on file, which will indicate the location of the valves.

 - It may be possible to follow the sound of the water leading to the missing valve.
 Have someone turn on just that zone at the main controller and listen for water going to the valve.
-Also listen for clicking when the valve is activating or hissing from the water pressure in the valve.
-This is best done when there is little surrounding noise.
+Also, listen for clicking when the valve is activating or hissing from the water pressure in the valve.
+This is best done when there is little surrounding noise interference.

-- The order in which the sprinklers in that zone start up can be another clue as to the location of the sprinkler valve.
-Have a helper manually turn on that zone at the controller and watch carefully.
+- The order in which the sprinklers in that zone start up can be another clue.
+Have a helper manually turn on that zone at the controller and observe.
 The sprinkler head that is closest to the valve should pressurize slightly before the rest of the sprinklers.
 Start at that sprinkler and try to find the valve nearby.